 “Shut up you jerk!
 They can hear you screaming, you idiot!”
 Our machine gun bearer scouted and grabbed his helmet before another projectile detonated.

 “Fuck.
 We are going to die for this asshole?”
 Another soldier replied from the tall grass and the platoon moved towards me.

 “Jax!
 Jax!
 Jaaaax!”
 I continued jumping over the lumps of dirt, dead soldiers and fought the whistling in my head.

 A saw something move in the grass and I dashed for it.
 Just when I arrived at the spot, an enemy soldier rose his rifle at me, breathed out and fell back to the ground.
 He never rose again.
-At his side, there he was.
+At his side, where he was.
 Jax, all covered in dirt, blood dripping from his mouth, five enemy soldiers dead around him.

 Jax whimpered, breathed heavily with his tongue out, his ears knocked down.
 I took off my jacket, laid it on the ground and rolled Jax on it.
 He was heavy, yet I picked him up, turned around and started running back.
-My friends followed me in the rain of dust that only became thicker and thicker to the point I could’t see right.
-I even didn’t bothered to look where I am headed, I bowed my head and brought Jax’s mug into my chest.
+My friends followed me in the rain of dust that only became thicker and thicker to the point I couldn’t see right.
+I even didn’t bother to look where I am headed, I bowed my head and brought Jax’s mug into my chest.
 He must survive.

 His nozzle was wet, that is a good sign, but his breath was shallow and eyes sad like he would cry.
-I cared him in long steps, ran over the ruff terrain until I reached the safe zone.
+I cared him in long steps, ran over the rough terrain until I reached the safe zone.
 I smacked our medic and ordered him to help Jax, and the poor boy had to do something.
 Jax was hurt, so we called med-evac and a chopper came to pick us up.